anony2020off/flipper-map/README.md

 ![Flipper Zero Map](./public/flipper-zero-cover.png)

-Flipper files should include `Latitude:` and `Longitude:` lines.
-It's done manually at the moment, but I hope there will be an easier way to do it in the future, like automatically saving location at the time of recording using GPS module via GPIO.
+Flipper files should include `Lat:` and `Lon:` lines.
+Custom firmwares like Momentum and RogueMaster automatically add these lines using GPS module (via GPIO).
+For the official firmware or Unleashed, it should be done manually I hope some day they'll implement same features.
 You can add location info using Flipper mobile app or directly edit them on SD card.

 ### Example File